Yaachaka/C_book_solutions/Chap04: Expressions/knkcch04readme.txt

     printf("%d",(i+5)%(j+2)/k);

---Exercise 2 (Section 4.1): knkcch04e02: If i and j are positive integers, does (-i)/j always the same value as -(i/j)?
+--Exercise 2 (Section 4.1): knkcch04e02: If i and j are positive integers, does (-i)/j always have the same value as -(i/j)?
 Justify your answer.

 --Exercise 3 (Section 4.1): knkcch04e03: What is the value of each of the following expressions in C89?
-(Give all possible values if an expression may have more than one value.)
+(Give all possible values, if an expression may have more than one value.)
 (a) 8/5
 (b) -8/5
-(c) 8/5
+(c) 8/-5
 (d) -8/-5

 --Exercise 4 (Section 4.1): knkcch04e04: Repeat Exercise 3 for C99.